jackyzha0/jackyzha0.github.io/content/thoughts/optionality.md

 This 'credentials' grind within these prestigious institutions is very reminiscient of [Goodhart's Law](thoughts/labels-and-quantization.md).
 They saw that their process of scrambling and playing 'the game' for college admissions got them prestige so they continue to optimize for that rather than success.

 > Some of the lowest hanging fruit remains unpicked because few smart people are willing to venture down the road not taken.

+## Paradox of Choice
+Individuals are *more* likely to be stressed from a larger number of options as considering more choices requires more mental effort.